Elliott Bay Connections

 Myrtle Edwards and Centennial Parks

-• Create new public amenities building with restrooms and food concession.
+• haʔłali (“The Good Place”), a new public amenities building with restrooms, and Café Hagen, a new food and beverage concession

-Stay informed: Join the EBC mailing list to get monthly construction email updates.
+Stay informed: Join the EBC mailing list to get monthly email updates.

 Learn More About Elliott Bay Connections